 A Roth IRA conversion allows workers to convert traditional IRA assets to a Roth to avoid taking required minimum distributions in retirement and avoid paying tax on any distributions taken.
 A Roth conversion also involves paying taxes on the assets converted, since contributions to traditional IRAs are made on a tax-deferred basis.
 A CPA can estimate the tax that would be due on a Roth IRA conversion.

 The CPA is likely to have an opinion on whether a Roth conversion is a good idea or not.
-I definitely encourage you to discuss the option with your CPA and discuss it with our office before making a decision, as any conversion will have investment and retirement as well as tax consequences.
+Discuss the option with your CPA and discuss it with our office before making a decision, as any conversion will have investment and retirement as well as tax consequences.

 5. Should I increase my retirement plan contributions?

-The IRS hasn't increased the contribution amounts for some types of retirement plans in 2020, so there's no incentive there for making contribution increases:
+The IRS has increased the contribution amounts for some types of retirement plans in 2020, so there is an incentive for making contribution increases.
+Remember to complete your 2020 IRA contributions!

-CPAs can recommend a number of strategies that might help reduce tax liability for 2019 and in the future.
+CPAs can recommend several strategies that might help reduce tax liability for 2020 and in the future.

 7. Is there anything my financial advisor can do to help my tax situation?